deis/workflow/src/applications/managing-app-lifecycle.md

  * [new branch]      master     -> deis/master
 ```

+## Application Maintenance

+Maintenance mode for applications is useful to perform certain migrations or upgrades during which we don't want to serve client requests.
+Deis Workflow supports maintenance mode for an app during which the access to the app is blocked.
+Blocking access to the application means all the requests to the app are served with an error code of `503` and a static maintenance page by the router but the app will still be running and one-off commands can still be run.
+Currently the maintenance page is not configurable and is present as part of the router component.

+To enable maintenance mode for app, use `deis maintenance`:

+    $ deis maintenance:on
+    Enabling maintenance for drafty-zaniness... done

+This will make the [router][] answer all requests to the application with a 503, although the app is still running.
+To disable maintenance mode:

+    $ deis maintenance:off
+    Disabling maintenance for drafty-zaniness... done

 ## Application Troubleshooting

 Applications deployed on Deis Workflow [treat logs as event streams][].
 Deis Workflow aggregates `stdout` and `stderr`